LionPapaya/POS-kos/README.md

 ## Credits
-The KS lib for some functions in the input_lib and the navball_lib and the framework for the location constants Giulio dondi for the ferram addon and some aero force functions
+1. The KS lib for some functions in the input_lib and the navball_lib and the framework for the location constants.
+2. Giulio dondi for the ferram addon and some aero force functions